mekowalski/todo-mvc/NOTES.md

   (fixed the content_tag_for issue in browser. just has to restart server!!!)

 # Step 6: Delete an Item or List
-[]need a new button/link for delete feature
+[x]need a new button/link for delete feature
-[]needs to his a URL
+[x]needs to his a URL
   -RESTful convention: DELETE /lists/:list_id/items/:id -how to trigger a delete request
-  -browsers only support GET(link) and POST(form submission) []Need controller action to process deletion of Item
+  -browsers only support GET(link) and POST(form submission) [x]Need controller action to process deletion of Item

+# Step 7: Add user sign up and logging in

+# Step 8: User has lists and can only see their own list

 Believe there are 5 total TodoMVC stages to complete